 As little as twenty years ago, job seekers had a very strict set of tasks to follow if they wanted a job.
 They did their investigations face to face, they hand delivered resumes, and they cold called potential employers.
 Today, however, with the help of the internet, a virtual staging company (much like Lightbound 3D for example) can actually reach out to you to offer you a job, and there are many avenues of investigation you can follow.
 If you're going to have to search for a job soon, here are some of the avenues you might pursue.

 There are hundreds of websites on the internet that compile job listings.
 In fact, there are so many that you may not know where to start.
-Since some companies might look for new employees for their duplex strainers factories on only one site, you pretty much have to check them all.
+Since some companies might look for new employees for their factories on only one site, you pretty much have to check them all.
 If you're in Canada, one of the best places to look is on www.jobbank.gc.ca, where the government maintains a job bank that employers can post to for free.
 You can search it by region or by job category and even set up alerts so that you'll get an email if a job in your field is posted.

 Some job banks go beyond simply listing the fact that the employer has a position open.
 Some even go so far as to allow you to create a profile and post resumes on the site so that not only can you apply for the job with the click of a button, but you can also advertise your profile so that employers can find you instead of the other way around.
 Your chances of getting a job are only as good as the website, however, so the biggest ones are your best bet.
 These include www.monster.com and www.workopolis.com.